jaredclarkgay/svc-matrioshka-brain/_posts/2015-5-14-inconsequential-crewman.md

 short inst

 Something's on my monitor
-It seems the engines have wrekt
+It seems the engines have stopped
 As the ship's chief engineer
-I need every hand on deck
+I need every hand up top

 Ohhoohhh breakdown